 - Shenanigans over fees being re-negotiated behind the scenes by a commissioner, without regard to the impact on a user’s care plan contents or quality of provision

 - Disputed liability (as between adults and children’s services) for helping a disabled parent care for her baby whilst under 2 yrs old.
+And 2 other mothers with disabilities, and children with their own disabilities, hopelessly lost in the gap between children’s and adults’ services – on the footing that the children weren’t at risk, so therefore the women weren’t unable to achieve parenting.
+Oh dear.

 - The DB Service’s decision to bar a person with a conviction when a teen, from volunteering with vulnerable adults, when he himself has a disability and was not given an advocate on referral to Safeguarding of a recent concern.